-- Add calories to meals, not to snacks. - Add GREEN or YELLOW foods to your meals, especially fruits and vegetables.
+- Add calories to meals, not to snacks. - Add calories by adding a new food to a meal. - Add GREEN or YELLOW foods to your meals, especially fruits and vegetables.
 For example, you could have an extra piece of fruit at breakfast.
 Or an extra vegetable at dinner. - Keep your meal and snack patterns the same.